Zumo-de-Kiwi/Zam-Zink/README.md

 - HOME

-  - [x] #01 One more thing :active for iPad mobile
-  - [x] #020 use your logo for home loading. pop up uno tras de otro, cada uno tiene un pattern o texture, los tres cada uno representa mis main pages
-  - [x] #021 Put char text for logo for home loading
   - [F] #022 Make the loading your name changing its Variable Font Fast, like the {vid below} you need to make every variation text into a different svg then loop them, you can’t change it with a @keyframe animation directly
   - [F] #030 [Put hover IMG on home links](https://www.youtube.com/watch?v=HMXMunMRrRI)
-  - [x] #040 appears a messenger bubble when click on the Stickers link, so you need to have external linked it
+  - [x] #040 Appears a messenger bubble when click on the Stickers link, so you need to have external linked it
-  - [ ] #050 implement an animated char that change its variable when hover or not with trans/or not
+  - [ ] #050 Implement an animated char that change its variable when hover or not with trans/or not

 - GLOBAL

   - [x] #100 (adjust globally) emoji cursor to be in his top left corner

-- UI

-  - [x] #310 Margin in #1 analog text between h3 and p

 - ABOUT + CONTACT